mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Custom Domains
 ==============

-Mailsac lets you configure a custom domain to receive disposable email at any address within the domain, while keep mail private.
+Mailsac lets you configure a custom domain to receive email at any address within the domain, while keeping mail private.
 Mail can be fetched via API and by logged-in API users, if your plan supports it.

+Custom domains have the advantage higher inbound message throttling limits, greater storage limits, and a Catch-All address.
+Optionally, Custom domains can be set to public.

-Custom domains `are included with every subscription <https://mailsac.com/pricing>`_.
+Custom domains `are included with paid subscriptions <https://mailsac.com/pricing>`_.
-Additional domains may be added to any subscription.
+Additional domains may be added to paid subscriptions.

 Zero-Setup Subdomain
 --------------------